thechosenreader/kdeconnect-android/README.md

 # Hi, there!
 This and its corresponding repository for the desktop application are my forks of KDE Connect.
-I've incorporated certain features for personal use like running commands with arguments, etc. This is not the place for stability or reliability; these programs are guaranteed to work only in my environment.
+I've incorporated certain features for personal use like running commands with arguments, for example.
+You can find the breakdown of changes below.
+This is not the place for stability or reliability; these programs are guaranteed to work only in my environment.
 The official readme is below (except the official links to the desktop repository has been replaced with my forked version).

+# Changes
+Here you can find a high level overview of the changes I've made and the features I've added.
+For the most part, my changes have been localized to the specific plugins I've created or the specific behaviours I've modified.
+Here and there, there has been the need to change files beyond this, however.

+## Features
+- **Arguments in Run Command**
+    * commands can be run with positional arguments
+    * commands can be run with named arguments (coming soon)

+- **File Manager**
+    * browse files on your computer from your phone
+    * easily download files and entire directories
+    * run commands within the context of a directory
+    * move, rename, and delete files
+    * view and edit files as text (coming soon)

+- **Remote Desktop**
+    * coming soon

+- **Misc**
+    * RunCommandPlugin: have the option to view the full command (before it got cut off)
+    * RunCommandPlugin: copy the command itself instead of the uri

+## Consequences
+As mentioned above, some of these changes required modifying code outside in unexpected places.
+Most are relatively insubstantial, like changing access modifiers.
+Some introduced new dependencies (libquazip).
+Most of the time it was just changing editing layouts, manifests, other xml files.

 # KDE Connect - Android app